Down syndrome is a genetic condition affecting more than 13,000 Australians. It is the most common chromosome disorder and intellectual disability.

 These tests include:

-non-invasive prenatal testing (NIPT): a small amount of blood is tested for parts of your baby’s DNA
+- Non-invasive prenatal testing (NIPT): a small amount of blood is tested for parts of your baby’s DNA

-first trimester combined screening test: a combination of a blood test and a measurement of the baby’s neck fold from your 12-week ultrasound
+- First trimester combined screening test: a combination of a blood test and a measurement of the baby’s neck fold from your 12-week ultrasound

-Diagnostic tests, such as chorionic villus sampling (CVS) or amniocentesis can give you an accurate answer as to whether your baby has Down syndrome, however, these tests have some risks.
+Diagnostic tests, such as chorionic villus sampling (CVS) or amniocentesis, can give you an accurate answer as to whether your baby has Down syndrome, however, these tests have some risks.
 Speak to your doctor or midwife about diagnostic tests, your pregnancy and the risks involved.

 After birth, your doctor will confirm if your child has Down syndrome based on a number of key physical characteristics and a blood test.